NoodlesJS/Carevillage/README.md

 ## Development Process

-I always start of by jolting down ideas to develop.
-Once I have a few ideas, I will select the one that interests me and I can find real case use for.
-Next I move onto sketching down application features and design.
-Once I have an idea of how I want the application to look, I move onto ***Figma*** to design the UI for my application.
-I design both mobile and desktop versions.
+Once I have brainstormed an idea, I jolt down features and such on paper and start sketching out a rough design.
+When I have an idea of how I want the application to look and feel, I move onto ***Figma*** to design the UI for my application.
+I always make sure my applications are responsive and so I design for both mobile and desktop.
 After my design goes through different iterations and is complete, I move onto development and spend the next few weeks, developing and pulling my hair out fixing bugs :P

-*Below is the final UI design I had finished.*
+*Below is the final UI design*
 <img  src='./public/img/carevillage_concept.png'  width='1000px'>

 ## Technology Used

 #### Frontend